gracelia/md-cv/index.md

 <!--I previously worked in __Financial Risk Management__ area at CSTS a legal Finacial Tech vehicle of Citigroup.-->

-Currently I'm working at [4Paradigm](https://www.4paradigm.com/), contributing on AI related products, covering Financial Risk Solutions with AI (Intelligent Financial Credit Platform), core AI product - Sage Platform (Sage Studio), AI productivity tools (OCR Labeling Platform) and etc.
+Currently I'm working at [4Paradigm](https://www.4paradigm.com/), aimed at providing AI technology and helping companies for intelligent transformation to acheive the wish of <em>AI for everyone</em>.

 ## Employment